staceycampbell/numbat/README.md

   - I am a `vi` user so I unconditionally use [Emacs Evil](https://www.emacswiki.org/emacs/Evil).
 * The C code in `numbat/vivado/src` interacts with the Verilog via the [AXI4-Lite](https://en.wikipedia.org/wiki/Advanced_eXtensible_Interface#AXI4-Lite) `ctrl0_axi` interface.
+* HDL synthesis tools eliminate redundant digital circuits and eliminate circuits with a constant known output (0 or 1).
+The evaluation and transposition Verilog is coded for clarity, but has considerable redundancy and many fixed output circuits, so the project relies on these tool optimizations to produce a small logic footprint.
+  - The Vivado synthesis tool expends a lot of time on these optimizations in the mobility evaluation logic.
+    For fast debug build times set the `EVAL_MOBILITY_DISABLE` parameter to 1 in `numbat_top.sv` to eliminate mobility scoring from the evaluation logic.

 ## Hardware Notes